-- 5.8.
-Targets may not be scrutinized through any optical devices while not shooting.
-This includes telescopes on rifles and binoculars. - 5.9.
-No competitor or visitor may advance past the shooting point to the targets before he/she have completed and finished shooting that specific range and only for the purpose of scoring.
+- 5.9.
+No competitor or visitor may advance past the shooting point to the targets before he/she has completed and finished shooting that specific range and only for the purpose of scoring.
 Where a competitor is accompanying a junior or inexperienced competitor, he/she may only advance past the shooting point once they have finished shooting that specific range themselves. - 5.10.
 Muzzle brakes are allowed but competitors with muzzle brakes on their rifles will shoot together and/or in a different relay than competitors without muzzle brakes in an effort not to disturb them during their participation in an event. - 5.11.
 Only five (5) shots may be fired per range during an event.
 No foulers and/or any additional shots, for whatever reason, may be fired.
 Infringement of this rule may lead to immediate disqualification from the event or the competition.
 (Also see Rule 2.4) - 5.12.
 Basic Shooting Positions: 1 Prone (lying down), 2 Sitting.
-3 Kneeling, 4 Standing. - 5.12.1.
+3 Kneeling, 4 Standing.

+- 5.12.1.
 At any event, the competitor must comply and shoot in the basic shooting position/s as determined by the organizer for that specific event.
-Although the basic position may be prescribed, variations to basic shooting positions shall not be prescribed by organisers, but must be dictated by the environment, such as vegetation or the introduction of e.g. hay bales that will require shooters to take up a more elevated version of the basic position. - 5.12.2.
-A minimum of two ranges (2) in a competition must test positions un-assisted without any support/aids other than a rifle belt/sling attached to front of back of rifle stock and not attached to the clotting by any other mechanism. - 5.13.
+Although the basic position may be prescribed, variations to basic shooting positions shall not be prescribed by organisers, but must be dictated by the environment, such as vegetation or the introduction of e.g. hay bales that will require shooters to take up a more elevated version of the basic position.
+This will be relevant to prone (lying down), sitting or kneeling.
+Standing on both feet, soles to the ground.
+While standing supported the competitor's elbows or arms are not allowed to touch any part of his/her legs and will not be allowed to supply any kind of additional support. - 5.12.2.
+Two ranges (2) in a competition can test positions without any support/aids other than a rifle belt/sling attached to the front or back of the rifle stock and not attached to the clothing by any other mechanism.
+The competitor may use any part of his body to support the rifle to the best of his ability, without any external aids. - 5.13.
 Shooters are allowed to take up a less stable standing shooting position than the recommended/prescribed one if they prefer to do so, but will not be entitled to use more time or different supports/aids than offered. - 5.14.
 Rests, Supports and Shooting Aids Where the organizer supply any aid (support, rests, shooting sticks, tri-pods, bi-pods, etc.) the organizer will not prescribe a specific way the aid must be used and it will be at the discretion of the competitor how to use the provided aid safely.
-In the interest of safety the Range Officer have the right to intervene should safety be compromised. - 5.15.
+In the interest of safety the Range Officer has the right to intervene should safety be compromised. - 5.15.
 If the competitor feels that the rest/support/shooting aid supplied does not serve as an advantage/improvement, the competitor may, at his/her own discretion choose not to use it, however this does not entitle the competitor to use an alternative rest or shooting aid, other than that supplied, and the competitor will then complete the event in the basic shooting position prescribed without any rest/shooting aids.